 The Hotel de Ville, a palace in honor of the republic, is decorated with a profusion of sculptures.
 The iconography revolves around three themes: allegories, cities of France, and famous men and women.

 Rue Francois Miron, of Roman origin, led to Melun at the time of the Early Roman Empire.
-Remnants of this period were discovered during the grading of the track in the 19th century.
+Remnants of this period were discovered during the levelling of the road during the 19th century.
 Other surrounding streets such as rue des Barres, rue de l’Hotel de Ville, and rue de Brosse were formed in the middle ages and have retained their route.
 This area was declared unsafe in 1960 and has been a major project of urban renewal.

-2-12 to the Rue Francois Miron existed in medieval houses one story unhealthy.
-It was destroyed in 1733 to allow the building of houses for the factory Saint Gervais.
-Note the pattern of the wrought iron railings, still visible today, representing the arms of the parish, that Elm St. Gervais.
-The Couperins, famous musicians of the 17th lived at this address.
+At 2 -12 rue Francois Miron existed squalid medieval residences which were destroyed in 1733, permitting the building of the factory Saint Gervais in their place.
+Note the pattern of the wrought iron railings, still visible today, representing the arms of the parish, the St. Gervais Elm.
+The Couperins, famous musicians of the 17th century, also lived here.

-The 10 rue Francois Miron live born Alexandre Ledru-Rollin in 1807, which in 1848 entered the Dan Hotel de Ville to proclaim the Republic.
+Alexandre Ledru-Rollin was born in 1807 at 10 rue Francois Miron.
+He is known for entering Hotel de Ville in 1848 to proclaim the Republic.
 Appointed Minister of the Interior, he restored the popular vote.

-22 to 16 in the Rue Francois Miron would be the location of the first gate Baudoyer, open inside the eleventh century, at the intersection of Rue Francois Miron and Rue des Barres.
+At 22- 16 rue Francois Miron we find the location of the first Baudoyer gate, dating from the eleventh century, at the intersection of rue Francois Miron and rue des Barres.

-The rue des Barres has retained some houses built from the 16th to the 18th century and some traces of earlier remains, including the street number 12, the hotel Maubuisson Abbey dating from the 13th century rebuilt in the 19th century.
-At the time many religious congregations had "feet on the ground" in Paris to settle affairs in town.
+The rue des Barres still has some houses built between the 16th and 18th century.
+It also retains some traces of earlier remains, notably at 12 rue des Barres; the structure of the Maubuisson Abbey dates from the 13th century, although it was modified in the 19th century.